CoSMoMVPA/CoSMoMVPA/doc/source/cosmomvpa_concepts.rst

 Slicing
 +++++++
 Slicing refers to selecting data in a dataset struct, either along the rows or columns.
-It is provided by the :ref:`cosmo_slice` function, which takes three arguments: the dataset ``ds``, indices or a mask indicating what ``to_select``, and a ``dim`` argument indicating whether to slice along rows or colums.
+It is provided by the :ref:`cosmo_slice` function, which takes three arguments: the dataset ``ds``, indices or a mask indicating what ``to_select``, and a ``dim`` argument indicating whether to slice along rows or columns.

 - Slicing samples (``dim=1``; this is the default value) means that the specified *rows* are selected, both in ``.samples`` and each field in ``.sa`` (such as ``.sa.targets`` and ``.sa.chunks``).